HOT, MUGGY WEATHER CONTINUES

 BOATERS' FORECAST:

-FRIDAY: Hot and humid.
-Mostly sunny, but a stray PM storm possible.
-HIGH: 91 LOW: 67

-SATURDAY (INDEPENDENCE DAY): Hot and humid.
-Mostly sunny.
-Stray PM storm?
-HIGH: 91 LOW: 68

 SUNDAY: Hot and humid with mostly sunny skies.
-Isolated afternoon storms.
+A few spotty afternoon storms.
+HIGH: 92 LOW: 70

+TUESDAY: A mix of sun and clouds.
+More numerous storms.
+Hot and humid.
+HIGH: 90 LOW: 71

+WEDNESDAY: Mostly sunny with spotty PM storms.
+Hot and humid.
+HIGH: 91 LOW: 72

+THURSDAY: Partly to mostly cloudy with scattered storms.
+Hot and humid.
 HIGH: 92 LOW: 69

-TUESDAY: Partly cloudy with scattered PM storms.
+FRIDAY: Mostly sunny with an isolated PM storm.
 Hot and humid.
-HIGH: 89 LOW: 70
+HIGH: 90 LOW: 68

+SATURDAY: Mostly sunny with spotty PM storms.
+Very warm and humid.
+HIGH: 89

 Copyright 2020 WBAY.
 All rights reserved.